Wall-crossings for Twisted Quiver Bundles: Wall-crossings

 Theorem ~\ref{LieHom} implies that for fixed $\kg$, the $\tau$-invariant $J_{\tau}(\kg)\in \mathbb{Q}$ can be defined as

-We call $J_{\tau}(\kg)$ {\em the generalized DT-invariant} for $(\overline{Q}, X, \gamma ,\tau)$.
+We call $J_{\tau}(\kg)$ {\em the generalized DT-invariant} for $(\overline{Q}, X, \gamma ,\tau)$ (see \cite[Definition 5.15]{JS}).
+This is a direct generalization of ADHM invariants by \cite[Lemma 3.1, Theorem 3.2] {CDP1}.
 When the rank $v_0(\gamma)$ of the frame is 0, then the invariant will be denoted simply by $J(\kg)$ since it does not depend on $\tau.$ Now by combining Lemma ~\ref{log} and Theorem ~\ref{LieHom}, we conclude the following wall-crossing formula. \begin{Thm} \end{Thm}